-If you're the home-owner - your insurer will offer to provide or pay for the cost of suitable alternative accommodation as well as the removal and storage of undamaged property.
+If you're the home-owner...

+your insurer may offer to provide or pay for the cost of suitable alternative accommodation as well as the removal and storage of undamaged property.
 If you have buildings cover, your insurer will dry, clean, repair and restore your home.

-If you rent your home - you'll need to contact the property owner, as they are likely to be responsible for insuring the building itself.
+If you rent your home...

+you'll need to contact the property owner, as they are likely to be responsible for insuring the building itself.
 Their insurance may also cover your temporary housing needs, so ask your landlord about this too.
+Your contents insurance may also provide cover for suitable alternative accommodation.

-Everyone with contents cover - your insurer will dry, clean and restore your possessions or replace or pay for any possessions that cannot be cleaned up or repaired.
+Everyone with contents cover...

+your insurer will dry, clean and restore your possessions or replace or pay for any possessions that cannot be cleaned up or repaired.
+You will need to check your excess levels, sums insured and policy limits.